alongd/RMG-Py/documentation/source/users/arkane/input.rst

 The first item in the input file should be a ``modelChemistry`` assignment with a string describing the model chemistry.

-CanTherm uses this information to adjust the computed energies to the usual gas-phase reference states by applying atom, bond and spin-orbit coupling energy corrections.
+Arkane uses this information to adjust the computed energies to the usual gas-phase reference states by applying atom, bond and spin-orbit coupling energy corrections.
 This is particularly important for ``thermo()`` calculations (see below).
-Note that the user must specify under the ``species()`` function the type and number of bonds for CanTherm to apply these corrections.
+Note that the user must specify under the ``species()`` function the type and number of bonds for Arkane to apply these corrections.
 The example below specifies CBS-QB3 as the model chemistry::

     modelChemistry = "CBS-QB3"